Koszul duality for operadic categories: Introduction

-{\bf Acknowledgment.} We express our gratitude to Joachim Kock and the referee for useful suggestions and comments that led to substantial improvement of our~paper.
+The first author acknowledges support of Praemium Academiae and RVO: 67985840 and GA\v CR EXPRO 19-28628X.
+This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1928930 while the second author participated in a program supported by the Mathematical Sciences Research Institute.
+The program was held in the Summer of 2022 in partnership with the Universidad Nacional Aut\'onoma de M\'exico.
+The second author was also supported by grant GA \v CR 18-07776S, Praemium Academiae and RVO: 67985840.
+Both authors acknowledge the hospitality of the Max Planck Institute for Mathematics in Bonn where this work was initiated.
+We express our gratitude to Joachim Kock and the referees for useful suggestions and comments that led to substantial improvement of our paper.
 The second author is also indebted to Dominik Trnka for many useful remarks and corrections.